Finding Binomial Probabilities In Exercises 19–26, find the indic... | Channels for Pearson+

 Probability Mass Function (PMF)

-The probability mass function gives the probability of obtaining exactly k successes in n trials for a binomial distribution.
-It is calculated using the formula P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where p is the probability of success.
-This function is essential for determining the likelihood of a specific number of consumers expressing the importance of child labor-free clothing.
+The probability mass function (PMF) of a binomial distribution gives the probability of obtaining exactly k successes in n trials.
+It is calculated using the formula P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where 'n choose k' represents the binomial coefficient.
+This function is essential for determining the probabilities of specific outcomes, such as exactly one or exactly five successes in this scenario.

 Recommended video: